Optional: download and print a tri-fold leaflet, i.e. a double-sided single A4 page, with a brief summary of this Trail Guide: (PDF, 1.95 Mb)

 You are now standing at the northern entry to the Catholic Section of the West Terrace Cemetery.
 The cemetery is an integral part of Park 23 and remains Australia’s oldest metropolitan cemetery still operating.
 It was designated in Colonel Light’s original 1837 plan for Adelaide.

-Over the years - as growth and demand has occurred - portions of Park 23 have been excised from the Park Lands and annexed to the Cemetery.
+Over the years - as growth and demand has occurred - portions of Park 23 have been added to the size of the Cemetery.
 It initially comprised an area of 13 hectares.
 The total area today is more than double that - 27 hectares.
 That means that the cemetery occupies just under half of Park 23.
 That is, 27 hectares out of 57.

 West Terrace cemetery is divided into a number of sections for various communities and faiths, including two Catholic areas, as well as Jewish, Afghan, Islamic and Quaker sections.
 The first burial took place in July 1837 and there are more than 150,000 internments.